-Dofollow Blog Commenting Netiquette vs a Barbecue Party
+Dofollow Blog Commenting Etiquette vs a Barbecue Party

-It happened because my article about the end of conventional SEO was so popular and has been republished or translated numerous times including my “dofollow” link.
+It has been republished or translated numerous times including my “dofollow” link.

 Removing the “nofollow” attribute encouraged participation substantially.